arttatum/PaymentGateway/infrastructure/README.md

 - The container running localstack will be started.
 - Terraform will deploy the infrastructure to this container.

-## Triggering the endpoints
+# Triggering the endpoints

-To trigger the Lambdas (that would be integrated with load balancers or API GW), you can use localstack and the AWS CLI.
+To trigger the Lambdas you can use localstack and the AWS CLI.

 The Makefile in the infrastructure folder provides pre-configured commands to make this simple.

-Responses for endpoints that Lambdas that return a value can be found in the /responses folder.
+Responses returned by Lambdas can be found in the /responses folder.

-### Submit a valid PaymentRequest as a Merchant
+## Submit a valid PaymentRequest as a Merchant

 Run `make valid_payment_request`